pandaman64/kined/README.md

 D bindings for Kinect for Windows SDK.
 This library allows you to write Kinect apps in *D language*.

-This library was introduced in [CombGig], and now this is public around the world.
+This library was introduced in [CombGig](http://mt-caret.github.io/events/), and now this is public around the world.

 #Usage